maxmatical/ml-cheatsheet/ML tips/general tips/README.md

   1. naive way: start with some number, if performance is still improving at the end, try increasing number of epochs. if performance starts to drop before the end (eg at epoch 35), set the number of epochs to the epoch with best performance
   2. add number of epochs as a hyperparameter, and run hpo with that
   3. alternatively, tune lr such that the best model is at the last epoch
+ - overall goal: tune the last epoch result
+  - number of epochs way require experimentation (i.e. no rules of thumb best practice for choosing  `n_epochs`)

 ### Exponential moving average (EMA) of model weights
 https://github.com/fadel/pytorch_ema